Best Blackjack Odds: Complete Analysis of Blackjack Odds

 Lose Initial Bet After Dealer Blackjack | +0.118% |

+Now New Zealanders do not need to remember the house advantage for each specific game variation.
+Check the table rules and add or subtract the percentages to find the final house edge.
 These house rules will affect the Blackjack odds of winning and making sure that you pick a worthwhile video or a live dealer casino.
 These will either have an informational tab, or the real dealer will inform you of the current rules.

 -